CapTen101/VLC-docs/userguide/video.rst

 There are two main ways to open and play a video track:

-Select Open File from the Media menu.
+1. Select Open File from the Media menu.
-4.png

 2. Select a video track and double-click it or click the Open button.

-5.png
-The selected track will play.

 ***********************
 Loading Subtitle Tracks